lullaby6/Pyxel.py/README.md

-# Pyxel
+# Pyxes

-Pyxel is a library that adds functionality and structure to pygame, you can still use all your pygame code but with less of a lot boilerplate code!
+Pyxes is a library that adds functionality and structure to pygame, you can still use all your pygame code but with less of a lot boilerplate code!

 # Index
 - [Game](#game)